fabiocchetti/wide-github/README.md

 ### Changelog

+**2.1.0**
+- Added toggle button on the Firefox toolbar, so that Wide GitHub can now be enabled or disabled on specific pages. ([Issue #7](https://github.com/fabiocchetti/wide-github/issues/7) and [Issue #15](https://github.com/fabiocchetti/wide-github/issues/15).
+- Fixed an issue that caused the comment dialog box on pull requests to be wider than the screen in some circumstances ([Issue #16](https://github.com/fabiocchetti/wide-github/issues/16).
+- Improved support for dark mode.

 **2.0.0**
 - Add-on CSS code complete refactoring.
 - Support for the new GitHub design released in 2020 ([Issue #8](https://github.com/fabiocchetti/wide-github/issues/8), [Issue #10](https://github.com/fabiocchetti/wide-github/issues/10) and [Issue #11](https://github.com/fabiocchetti/wide-github/issues/11)).